What Is Password Pop-up Mac

 Password Pop-up Mac may be the side effect of a dangerous Mac malware.
 There has been a recent rise in malware apps for Mac and some of the most recently detected ones are Xcode Spy and Corpef Mac Trojan.

-Usually, infections, like the Password Pop-up Malware may find their way onto your Mac by being bundled alongside other malware or by being downloaded from software providing sites.
+Usually, infections like this one may find their way onto your Mac by being bundled alongside other malware or by being downloaded from software providing sites.
 There, they may seem like legitimate apps, but every hint of legitimacy stops once you install these apps.

 - Adware viruses.